 - Earn 10X points from IHG® for being an IHG® Rewards Club Member (Being a cardholder is not required to earn this bonus for participating in the IHG® loyalty program)

 Our take: While the anniversary free night is now restricted to properties going for 40K and under, we still rank it one of the best free-night certificates available due to IHG’s massive global footprint and abundance of mid-tier hotels.
 The card provides a balanced array of perks for the $89 annual fee.
 The biggest drawback is that IHG's Platinum Elite status doesn’t quite measure up to mid-tier status with other hotel brands.
 Still, late checkout, 50% more points earned on paid stays, and occasional room upgrades are certainly better than nothing.
-IHG also offers a no-annual-fee card (which is currently only available when you change from another product) for folks that don’t want to pay the year-on-year fees of the IHG Rewards Premier Card.
+IHG also offers a no-annual-fee card for folks that don’t want to pay the year-on-year fees of the IHG Rewards Premier Card.

-Welcome offer: Earn 75,000 bonus Marriott Bonvoy points after you use your new Card to make $3,000 in purchases within the first 3 months.
-Terms Apply.
+Welcome offer: 75,000 Bonus Marriott Bonvoy points after you use your new Card to make $3,000 in purchases within the first 3 months.

 Bonus categories: Earn 6x points at participating Marriott Bonvoy hotels, 4x points at U.S. restaurants, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping, and 2x points on all other purchases.

 Elite status benefits: Complimentary Silver Elite status, plus earn Gold Elite status after spending $35,000+ in a calendar year.
-You’ll also receive 15 elite night credits towards the next elite status tier each year (limit of one 15-night elite credit per Marriott Bonvoy account, per year).
+You receive 15 elite night credits towards the next elite status tier each year (if you also hold a Marriott personal card, you'll receive an additional 15 elite night credits for a total of 30 each year).

 Additional benefits: Anniversary free-night award valid at any Marriott Bonvoy property up to the value of 35,000 points.